MaazMuzammil/MaazMuzammil.github.io/README.md

-AayushJainRd7.github.io
+MaazMuzammil.github.io
 ======================

-Github repo for AayushRd7's Website
+Github repo for MaazMuzammil's Website

 ## How to get your own?
 1. Fork the repo